n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 placeholder fashion; shaping engines should cope with this situation gracefully.

-The combining grapheme joiner (CGJ) is primarily used to alter the order in which adjacent marks are positioned during the mark-reordering stage, in order to adhere to the needs of a non-default language orthography.
+The combining grapheme joiner (CGJ), zero-width joiner (ZWJ), and zero-width non-joiner (ZWNJ) may be used to alter the order in which adjacent marks are positioned during the mark-reordering stage, in order to adhere to the needs of a non-default language orthography.
 <!--- combining grapheme joiner explanation --->

-The zero-width joiner (ZWJ) is primarily used to force the usage of the cursive connecting form of a letter even when the context of the adjoining letters would not trigger the connecting form.

-For example, to show the initial form of a letter in isolation (such as for displaying it in a table of forms), the sequence "_Letter_,ZWJ" would be used.
-To show the medial form of a letter in isolation, the sequence "ZWJ,_Letter_,ZWJ" would be used.

 <!--- Zero-Width Non Joiner explanation --->